Group Publishing

 Tom:

-Susan: First is faithful prayer.
+First is faithful prayer.
 Second, simply ask.
 Go to people you see at church and ask them to be part of what God is doing with children.
 Third, be sure you have a ministry that is attractive and attracting to others.
-Vision, purpose, planning, organization, and training are critical aspects to having a ministry that attracts and keeps volunteers.
+Vision, purpose, planning, organization, and training are critical aspects of having a ministry that attracts and keeps volunteers.
 Fourth, always be enthusiastic and energetic, utilizing every opportunity to broadcast what God is doing with kids, your ministry team, kids events, and so on.
 Fifth, nurture your volunteers.
-Finally, remember the words of the Apostle Peter: "If anyone serves, he should do it with the strength God provides, so that in all things God may be praised through Jesus Christ.
+Finally, remember the words of the Apostle Peter: “If anyone serves, he should do it with the strength God provides, so that in all things God may be praised through Jesus Christ.
 To him be the glory and the power forever and ever.
-Amen."
+Amen.”
 A good reminder for all of us called by God and committed to the work he has called us to.

-cm: What's your best tip for finding the right people to volunteer?
+What’s your best tip for finding the right people to volunteer?

 Christi: